 It’s no secret that adopting any enterprise application is a risk, and customer relationship management (CRM) systems are no exception.
-In fact, more than a decade of research by multiple analysts shows that 30-60% of CRM projects fail (tweet this statistic).
+In fact, nearly two decades of research by multiple analysts shows that anywhere from 20-70% of CRM projects fail.

-Those CRM failure statistics put fear in the hearts of anyone in charge of CRM system success.
-Not only would a CRM failed project mean wasted time and money, it could even cost you your job.
+Those CRM failure statistics put fear in the hearts of anyone in charge of CRM-system success.
+Not only would a failed project mean wasted time and money, it could even cost you your job.

-While that’s a pretty bleak outlook for CRM projects, you can take comfort in knowing that many companies have avoided the pitfalls of adoption and come out on the other side with an efficient and useful CRM solution.
-Knowing the risks will help you avoid making mistakes in your own CRM project, and we’ve highlighted the 5 most common reasons CRM projects fail:
+So, take comfort in knowing that many companies have avoided the pitfalls of adoption and come out on the other side with an efficient and useful CRM solution.
+Knowing the risks will help you avoid making mistakes in your own CRM project and instead let you realize the many advantages of this powerful tool.

-CRM software can deliver value to many different departments in your organization.
-While that’s a huge benefit, the power a CRM provides can also tempt you to create a system that is all things to all people.
+Because CRM software can provide wide-ranging benefits to multiple departments in your organization, you may be tempted to create a system that’s all things to all people.

-Obviously, it’s good to have big dreams for your system, but when your CRM project is just beginning, a lack of focus can spell CRM failure.
+While it’s good to have big dreams for your system, a lack of focus can spell CRM failure—especially if your CRM project is just starting out.
 Without clear and measurable goals for your CRM, it’s impossible to know whether you’ve succeeded.

 Start by asking yourself, “What problem are we trying to solve with this system?”
 You’ll likely have more than one answer, which will help you establish both short-term and long-term goals.

-The ultimate point of a CRM project is to make life easier for your end users, yet a surprising number of businesses don’t involve end users until they’re ready to deploy the CRM solution.
+According to CIO Review, poor user adoption is the leading cause of CRM implementation failure.
+Although the ultimate point of a CRM project is to make life easier for your end-users, a surprising number of businesses don’t actually involve end-users until they’re ready to deploy the CRM solution.